paullockaby/test-python/README.md

       * `tests / test` - GitHub Actions
   * Block force pushes

 Create the above rule, the above deploy key, and tweak the jobs to your liking, to run the lints, and tests, and builds that you want and you're on your way.
+What's next?

+Well, this should be what you do next:

+1. Install pre-commit hooks: `make pre-commit`
+2. Make changes and commit them using convential commit messages.
+3. When you're ready to make a release, go to GitHub Actions tab and choose "Create Releases" and then click "Run workflow" and run the workflow against the `main` branch.
+You'll see, based on your commit messages, an update to CHANGELOG.md, a new tag, a release, and whatever you put into the `release-build.yaml` action.